-The type of state account and the account number itself is determined based on information provided from the department when the account is created.
+The type of state account and the account number are determined based on information provided from the department when the account is created.

-The first two digits of a state account represent the type of fund and are generally consistent with the below table:
+The beginning digits of a state account represent the fund type and are generally consistent with the information in the table:

 |01, 02, 03||Construction Fund|

 A NACUBO Code is assigned to all accounts.
 When possible, the 3rd and 4th digits of state accounts are used to represent the NACUBO classification.
 This sets the functional classification standards for all colleges and universities.

 We are committed to following set industry standards in account classification and transaction processing.
 It is important to make sure accounts have the correct NACUBO classification as this information drives financial reporting and is used for comparisons to peer institutions.

 A complete listing of the chart of accounts can be found in SIRI on the support tables dashboard.

 NACUBO sets the functional classification standards for all colleges and universities.

 Create a new state account to reorganize or to track allocation and expenditure detail with respect to the NACUBO function classification.
 State accounts include:

 All new state accounts are now established with a sub account which is the seventh and eighth digits of an account.
 Sub-accounts provide units with the opportunity to group expenditures or similar activity and provides flexibility to add sub accounts in the future.